the1lab/1lab/src/Data/Wellfounded/W.lagda.md

 Typically, we prove results about path spaces of inductive types via **encode-decode** arguments.
-The general idea is that if a type `T` is an inductive type, then we can construct a type family `Code : T → T → Type` via recursion on `T` which describe the equality type between each pair of constructors.
+The general idea is that if a type `T` is an inductive type, then we can construct a type family `Code : T → T → Type` via recursion on `T` which describes the equality type between each pair of constructors.
 We then construct a pair of maps

 - `encode : ∀ (x y : T) → x ≡ y → Code x y`
 - `decode : ∀ (x y : T) → Code x y → x ≡ y`

 which translate between paths in `T` and our recursively defined family.
 The final step is to show `encode` and `decode` are inverses, which gives us an equivalence between paths in `T` and our alternative representation of the path space.

 Our characterisation of paths in W-types will follow a similar trajectory.
 We start by observing that a path `p : w ≡ v` between two trees `w, v : W A B` consists of the following data:

 - A path `label-path p : label w ≡ label v` between labels.
 - A path `f bw ≡ g bv` for every `bw : B (label w)` and `by : B (label v)`